Where To Eat In London After Midnight guide image

 Until 4:30am on Friday and Saturday

 Lanzhou Lamian Noodle Bar does tasty Chinese hand-pulled noodles (la mian) until 1.30am most nights and until 4.30am on Fridays and Saturdays.
-It’s basic in setup—cheap and cheerful cafe interiors, cash-only—but if you just want a delicious, satisfying bowl of noodles, it’s a good call late at night when your options involve either a lamb doner or a night bus.
+It’s basic in setup—cheap and cheerful cafe interiors—but if you just want a delicious, satisfying bowl of noodles, it’s a good call late at night when your options involve either a lamb doner or a night bus.
 Go for the roast pork or beef brisket noodle soup.

-Until 3am daily
+Until 5am daily

 Bar Italia is a legendary institution, mostly because it attracts the entire spectrum of Soho on any given day.
 It’s an old-school Italian cafe by day, serving strong espresso and sandwiches, but at night it turns into a magnet for everyone who’s up way past their bedtime.
 The food’s totally fine—you’re looking at snacks, Italian desserts, and so on—but you’re really here to watch the mix of people come and go, from actors finishing for the night at local theatres, to eccentric artsy types and career lushes.
-It’s about 100% better than stumbling around looking for a kebab.

 Open 24 hours

-Posh cider ads might have you believe that the best nights end with you and your mates hugging it out, emerging in the light of a new day after a night involving festival stage dives and photo booths.
-They’re wrong.
 The best nights end with a few of you standing around a bollard on the street, eating cream cheese bagels or salt beef sarnies, and ripping into your mate’s new online dating profile.
 Beigel Bake on Brick Lane has set the scene for this countless times, not only because it’s open 24/7, but also because the bagels and salt beef are brilliant.
 It’s a classic go-to if you’ve been drinking in Shoreditch and just want something cheap and delicious.

 Chase Sapphire Card Ad